magotalora/magotalora/README.md

 - 👋 Hi, I’m Miguel Ángel García Otalora, although my friends call me Migue, I have a background in communications and always was
 - 👀 interested in technology and how can we use it to make the world a better place.
 Which inspired me to go for a career shift and
 - 🗺️ move to Denmark in 2021.
 Now I live in a city name Esbjerg, where most of the wind turbines the North Sea are made.
 I’m
-- 🌱 studying a BSc in Applied Industrial Electronics in Aalborg University, and this semester we are working on a
+- 🌱 studying a BSc in Applied Industrial Electronics in Aalborg University, and in this second semester we are working on a
-- 🦾 proof-of-concept for an Autonomous Underwater Vehicle for Offshore Transportation of materials and tools
+- 🦾 proof-of-concept for an Autonomous Underwater Vehicle (AUV) for Offshore Transportation of materials and tools
-- ✨ I would like to collaborate in projects involving hardware, especially in projects involving audio.
+- ✨ I would like to collaborate in projects involving hardware, especially in anything involving audio.
 - 📫 Hit me at hola@magotalora.xyz or connect with me on [LinkedIn](https://www.linkedin.com/in/magotalora)